focusaurus/peterlyons.com/app/pages/code_conventions.md

   - requirejs is entirely terrible
 - Prefer code that does not need comments, then inline comments as needed, and jsdoc for really formal APIs or very tricky cases.

 The only linter I've ever been able to work with successfully is [eslint](http://eslint.org/), which I recommend for all projects.
 I also suggest configuring your text editor to lint with eslint on the fly.
+You can see [my .eslintrc rules here](https://github.com/focusaurus/peterlyons.com/blob/master/.eslintrc).

 Prefer double quotes for most strings.
 This is mostly unconventional as I usually see single quotes preferred, however, my reasoning is as follows.